Getting Started with Events

 - Running on battery

-- Low network signal quality
+- Low signal strength

 Event Behavior

-What to do after receiving a Notification
+What to Do After Receiving a Notification

 Acknowledge

-Auto-Acknowledge
+Auto-Acknowledge (when enabled):

 Snooze